 Bringing military skills to civilian jobs

 “A veteran is a fantastic asset to an employer,” he says.
 “Military personnel develop strong leadership and teamworking skills.
 They’re calm under pressure and very good at finding solutions.
 They also bring a perspective and training that other employees just don’t have.
-Of course, we’d love to have all the veterans we help join ISS – but the program is about matching veterans to a job, whether that’s at ISS, with one of our customers, or somewhere else.”
+Of course, we’d love to have all the veterans we help join ISS – but the programme is about matching veterans to a job, whether that’s at ISS, with one of our customers, or somewhere else.”

 The best version of yourself

-The concept of the program is fairly simple and covers five stages, from an open day to finding meaningful work.
-At the open days – either at an ISS office or online – veterans can learn about the program and the company.
+The concept of the programme is fairly simple and covers five stages, from an open day to finding meaningful work.
+At the open days – either at an ISS office or online – veterans can learn about the programme and the company.
 If they’re interested in participating, they’re assigned a mentor, who guides them through the job-hunting process, being part of a mock interview, building CV’s and converting qualifications to identifying opportunities and writing applications.